isabelbengu/Multi-asset-portfolio-construction-in-Python/README.md

   embeds FX, but there is no explicit currency model or hedging decision.
 - Mean-variance uses constant-correlation shrinkage rather than Ledoit-Wolf with an estimated intensity.
-- No glidepath — the allocation does not de-risk as the horizon shortens, which a real 15-year drawdown mandate would.
+- No glidepath, the allocation does not de-risk as the horizon shortens, which a real 15-year drawdown mandate would.
 - Transaction costs are a flat 8bp.
-Real spreads widen exactly when a rebalance matters most.
 - Survivorship: these tickers were chosen in 2026 partly *because* they still exist with long histories.